 How much voter fraud is there?

-Voter fraud is relatively minor in UK general elections.
+Voter fraud is very rare in UK general elections.

 More than 47 million people voted in the last general election in 2019 and there were 595 reports of voter fraud.
 Of these reports, only four led to a conviction and two individuals were given a police caution, according to the Electoral Commission.